We’re encroaching the end of May.

 The last time I blogged was in the middle of Feb.

 Welcome back everyone!

-I’m pleased to say that many new faces have joined the landlord club since I last got down, so they’re about to get deflowered (but sadly, many will never be seen or felt again, because they didn’t quite realise they subscribed to… well, me!).
+I’m pleased to say that many new faces have joined the landlord club since I last got down, so they’re about to get deflowered (but sadly, many will never be seen or felt again, because they didn’t quite realise they signed up for).

 So, anyways, you know how some times- for months on end- falling asleep is infinitely more appealing than prolonging unconsciousness to “service” your long-term spouse, because going through the same old exhausted routine seems unbearable?
 I think that’s what kind of happened with my relationship with blogging.
 It all kind of went to stale shit.

 I genuinely wasn’t sure when or how I’d rekindle the flame.
 But ya’know, it’s funny how destiny works, because all it took was one unwanted text message from my dick-face tenant to put me back on track…

 My tenant wants a dog (even though there’s a ‘no pet’ policy in play)…